HenryNnamdi/Data-science/README.md

 Python is an open source language widely used language for data science, because of its flexibility and easy to use libraries.
 One of the most important aspects of learning python language is being able to learn to create functionalities, Python is made up of so many built-in functions, and I'm going to take you through one of them which is "Python Strings"

-This article will define Python strings and explain the Python syntax for declaring strings as well as the common string operations used in data science.
+This tutorial will explain what Python strings means and explain the Python syntax for declaring strings as well as the common string operations used in data science.

 ## What is Python Strings?